-Mission Mountain Country Club is an 18-hole course that has matured into a fun and challenging golf experience.
+Mission Mountain Country Club is an 18-hole course in the Mission Valley that is a fun and challenging golf experience.

 Prime farm land and the majestic Mission Mountains surround the course, allowing you to enjoy the view as well as your golf game.
 This 13-year-old course has open fairways with maturing trees placed strategically to challenge even the low handicapper.
 The large, spacious greens, open fairways, wetlands, water hazards and strolling wildlife are all part of Mission Mountain Country Club's charm.

 GREAT GOLF HOLE: Hole #15 is the signature hole on the course.
 The fairway on this 557-yard par five splits after your drive, and you then have a choice to go on the left side of a winding creek or place a perfect second shot to the right into a narrow opening with trees on three sides.
 Obviously you will need three precise shots if you hope to birdie this hole, and truthfully, many golfers are satisfied with a bogey.
 Golfers have been heard to say, "I hate that hole.
 But don't change a thing.
 I'll be back."